sanamgill/CRWR1100/_posts/2018-01-01-course-outline.md

 #### Skill Development

-Perhaps it’s most helpful to come at creativity in terms of a skill set.
+Perhaps it’s most helpful to come at creativity and creative writing in terms of a skill set.
 Thinking and acting creatively is really a matter of looking at the process of learning.
 Instead of focusing on the “content” we might ask questions about how we identify, interpret, create, and communicate this content.
 These are process questions.
 Below are some examples of the kinds of considerations we will explore during our process.

 ##### Creating a “Good” Question